YipingNUS/YipingNUS.github.io/_pages/about.md

   - /about.html
 ---

-**NEWS:** I'm hiring a [technical manager (data science)](https://apply.workable.com/knorex/j/74DADAA1DD) and several [MLOps engineers](https://apply.workable.com/knorex/j/A61561C5C0/) in Vietnam, India, Malaysia, or Singapore.
+**NEWS:** I'm hiring a [technical manager (data science)](https://apply.workable.com/knorex/j/74DADAA1DD) in Vietnam, India, Malaysia, or Singapore.
 You can drop me an email with your CV if you're interested.

 I work at [Knorex](https://www.knorex.com/) since 2015 and I'm currently the head of the R&D department.
 My research interests include information retrieval, text mining, and natural language generation.
 Prior to joining Knorex, I worked as a researcher at Baidu-I2R Research Centre under the supervision of Dr. [Su Jian](http://www.colips.org/~sujian/) mainly on information extraction projects.